 - a.
 A class I or class II violation; - b.
 Three or more repeat or recurring class III violations of identical or similar resident care standards from which a pattern of noncompliance is found by the agency; - c.
 Three or more class III violations that were not corrected in accordance with the corrective action plan approved by the agency; - d.
 Violation of resident care standards which results in requiring the facility to employ the services of a consultant pharmacist or consultant dietitian; - e.
 Denial, suspension, or revocation of a license for another facility licensed under this part in which the applicant for an extended congregate care license has at least 25 percent ownership interest; or - f.
+Imposition of a moratorium pursuant to this part or part

+II of chapter 408 or initiation of injunctive proceedings.

+The agency may deny or revoke a facility's extended congregate care license for not meeting the criteria for an extended congregate care license as provided in this subparagraph.

-Imposition of a moratorium pursuant to this part or part II of chapter 408 or initiation of injunctive proceedings. - 2.
-If an assisted living facility has been licensed for less than 2 years but meets all other licensure requirements for an extended congregate care license, it shall be issued a provisional extended congregate care license for a period of 6 months.
+2. If an assisted living facility has been licensed for less than 2 years but meets all other licensure requirements for an extended congregate care license, it shall be issued a provisional extended congregate care license for a period of 6 months.
 Within the first 3 months after the provisional license is issued, the licensee shall notify the agency when it has admitted an extended congregate care resident, after which an unannounced inspection shall be made to determine compliance with requirements of an extended congregate care license.
 If the licensee demonstrates compliance with all of the requirements of an extended congregate care license during the inspection, the licensee shall be issued an extended congregate care license.
 In addition to sanctions authorized under this part, if violations are found during the inspection and the licensee fails to demonstrate compliance with all assisted living requirements during a followup inspection, the licensee shall immediately suspend extended congregate care services, and the provisional extended congregate care license expires.